Blokovi: Characteristics

 Southern border marks the Jurija Gagarina street while the northern, separating it from Bežanija is the Vojvođanska street.
 In between, the Dušana Vukasovića street divides Blocks 61 and 62, the Nehruova street Blocks 62 and 63 and the Gandijeva street divides Blocks 63 and 64.

 "Park of the Republic of Argentina" is located in Block 62.
 It has a proper rectangular shape and is bounded by the streets of Dušana Vukasovića on the west, Japanska on the north and Evropska on the south.
 It was called "Park Block 62" until 15 June 2017 when it was officially renamed to Park of Argentina.
 It was named in honor of the park in the Belgrade street in the capital of Argentina, Buenos Aires, Plazoleta Andrés Chazarreta.
 The park, formed in 2009, was renovated in October 2017 when it was announced that Buenos Aires will get a park named after Republic of Serbia.
 Plaza Republica de Serbia was ceremonially open in Buenos Aires on 23 November 2017, and it contains a mural with painted motifs from Belgrade and Serbia.

+At the roundabout on the corner of Vojvođanska, Surčinska, Vinogradska and Dr Ivana Ribara streets, an obelisk was erected in 2012 to celebrate the 500 years of the first mention of Bežanija.
+It is 500 cm tall, one centimeter for each year.
+Construction of the 7.9 km long, New Belgrade's direct connection to the Obrenovac-Surčin Bridge and Miloš the Great Motorway began on 31 March 2021, starting from the roundabout.
+Originally planned to be finished in September 2022, the road was opened on 1 April 2023.

+In August 2023 demolition of the Ekstra Mall in the eastern section of the Block 64 was announced.
+Instead of the ground-floor mall, six buildings with 7 and 8 floors will be built.